sparksc/frc-scouting-pi/README.md

 The app is configured for hot-reloading, so anytime you make an update to the code, the browser will automatically refresh with the latest update.

 The project is setup to use [Airbnb's Javascript Style Guide](https://github.com/airbnb/javascript) for consistency.
 For linting rules, refer to their style guide for details.
 For Markdown linting refer to [markdownlint](https://github.com/DavidAnson/markdownlint/blob/master/doc/Rules.md)'s guide.

+## Raspberry Pi Setup

+This section is still a work in progress.
+For more information on installing the database on a Raspberry Pi, refer to the [PouchDB-Setup docs](./docs/PouchDB-Setup.md).

 ## Usage